aopell/SchoologyPlus/README.md

   - The specific score needed for each grade can be customized, see [Custom Grading Scales](#custom-grading-scales)
 - Point totals are displayed for classes with unweighted categories
 - Point totals are displayed for all assignment categories
+- Point totals and percentages are displayed on classes that hide them by default
 - Displays point buffers from the next lowest letter grade and number of points needed to reach the next highest letter grade for unweighted classes

 ![Percentages and Possible Points](https://i.imgur.com/KjWsPjD.png)